aplatonov7/react-redux-boilerplate/README.md

 * ES6, obviously

 Run in development via "npm run dev"

 Run in production via "npm start"

-As a bonus, there is also "npm run gen name=<ComponentName> container(optional)" script, that can be used to generate React components\containers.
+As a bonus, there is also "npm run gen name=ComponentName container(optional)" script, that can be used to generate React components\containers.

 Also has a Dockerfile in it, because why not.